BIGJRA/BIGJRA.github.io/rejuv.md

 time playing.
 If you do skip the prologue, jump ahead to the next section.

-As soon as you’re done reading the Zorua and Pangoro story, take control of Maria and head downstairs to talk to Mom.
+As soon as you're done reading the Zorua and Pangoro story, take control of Maria and head downstairs to talk to Mom.
 Afterwards enter the bottom room on the left side of the first floor and head downstairs and interact with the summoning table.